G-Research/ParquetSharp/README.md

 ## Performance

 The following benchmarks can be reproduced by running `ParquetSharp.Benchmark.csproj`.
-The relative performance of ParquetSharp 2.3.0-beta2 is compared to [Parquet.NET](https://github.com/aloneguid/parquet-dotnet) 3.7.7, an open-source .NET library.
+The relative performance of ParquetSharp 2.3.0-beta2 is compared to [Parquet.NET](https://github.com/aloneguid/parquet-dotnet) 3.7.7, an alternative open-source .NET library that is fully managed.
 The Decimal tests focus purely on handling the C# `decimal` type, while the TimeSeries tests benchmark three columns respectively of the types `{int, DateTime, float}`.
 Results are from an i9-9900K on Windows 10.

 |  | Decimal (Read) | Decimal (Write) | TimeSeries (Read) | TimeSeries (Write) |
 | ------: | :------------: | :-------------: | :---------------: | :----------------: |